drenehtsral/simd_util/README.md

 ## About This Repository

+There is no warranty!
+This code almost certainly has bugs in it because I have not really had the free time to work on it nor a compelling use case / application (which in my experience tends to do a better job finding and working the kinks out than any amount of toy test cases).
+So YMMV, be warned.

 ### Supported Targets
 Currently this only targets x86_64 CPUs supporting (at least) `AVX-512F`/`BW`/`DQ`/`VL`/`CD`.
 This includes (at present):